 If you’re thinking about law school, you should be thinking about getting started at Millikin.
-Pre-Law at Millikin is not a major, but an advising program that prepares you for law school.
-We prepare you to succeed in law school by through several specific strategies.
+Pre-Law at Millikin is not a major, but an advising program that prepares you for law school through several specific strategies:

 Developing skills for law school

 The most frequently asked question of the Pre-Law program is usually, What should I major in to get into law school?
-Our answer is always the same, Major in what you’re interested in and passionate about.
+Our answer is always the same, Choose a major that will help you develop the crucial skills essential to success in law school and work in the legal profession, as explained below, and ideally in an area of study that you are interested in and passionate about.

 Successful preparation for law school does not require a specific undergraduate major or a specific undergraduate course of study.
 It does, however, require the development of specific skill sets.
 These include: